-Seurat spent over two years painting this masterpiece, and he focused with meticulous detail on the landscape of the park.
+Seurat spent over two years painting this masterpiece, and he focused on the landscape of the park with meticulous detail.
 He reworked the original and completed many preliminary drawings and oil sketches.
 He concentrated on issues of colour, light, and form.
 The Island of La Grande Jatte, when Seurat began the painting in 1884, was a rural retreat far from the city centre.
 Today it is part of a Paris business district.

-Seurat was inspired by optical effects and perceptions of colour.
+Optical effects and perceptions of colour inspired Seurat.
 He experimented with tiny dots or small brushstrokes of colours that when unified optically in the human eye were perceived as distinct colours and objects.
 He believed that this form of painting, now known as pointillism, would make the colours more brilliant and powerful than regular brushstrokes.

 This painting inspired “Sunday in the Park with George” a theatrical musical.
 The plot revolves around a fictionalised version of Georges Seurat and how he immerses himself in painting his challenging masterpiece.
 The musical won the 1985 Pulitzer Prize for Drama, two Tony Awards for design and many other awards.
 In this musical, George announces to the audience:

 “White, a blank page or canvas.
 The challenge: bring order to the whole, through design, composition, tension, balance, light and harmony.”

-Seurat was extremely disciplined and steered his own direction.
+Seurat was extraordinarily disciplined and steered his own direction.
 He wanted to make a difference in the history of art and with this painting, and he succeeded.